-Businesses around the globe rely on their IT equipment to enable processes and manage data — and since electronics are sensitive to overheating, it’s imperative to keep this IT equipment cool.
+Businesses around the globe rely on their IT equipment to enable processes and manage data — and since electronics are sensitive to overheating, it’s imperative to keep this IT equipment cool with proper airflow management.
 Data center design needs to take the production and movement of cold and warm air into account for an energy-efficient environment that enables the proper functioning of all relevant equipment.

 Maintaining the Optimum Intake Temperature of the Equipment

 Along with advances in technology, IT experts have learned more about how correct data center airflow management can protect servers and other sensitive equipment.
 The objective, of course, is to maintain a cool optimum intake temperature of the air drawn in and passing over IT equipment.
 It’s also important for the expelled hot air to rise and be efficiently removed via the computer room air conditioning — or CRAC — unit’s return plenums.

 For example, a proven solution in data center airflow management is the installation of a raised floor.
 In this design, data center airflow can be better managed because cool air is distributed through perforated floor tiles.
 Because the floor is raised, less air is needed to provide the servers and other equipment with the cool intake air they require.
 This setup, in turn, reduces energy consumption and promotes the correct management of air temperatures across the data center at a reduced cost.

 Data center airflow management doesn’t need to be overcomplicated.
 One way to keep it energy efficient and simple is to maintain short airflow paths for chilled air to reach equipment.
 Along with keeping energy costs low, short airflow paths are also a good way to help reduce or even eliminate leaks and the unwanted mixing of hot and cold air.